bvelascs/blog-application/README.md

 ## Overview

-A blog application featuring both user-facing and administrative interfaces.
+Hello!
+This is a blog application that features both user-facing and administrative interfaces.
 This project implements a fully functional blog system with rich text editing, infinite scroll, and image uploads.

-> **Note:** This project is currently configured for local development only.
+> **Note:** Since this project is currently configured for local development only.
 Please follow the installation steps below to run the application on your local machine.

 ## Tech Stack